bobdavies2000/OpenCVB/README.md

     -   Run the “PrepareTree.bat” script in the OpenCVB directory.

->   The “PrepareTree.bat” script will download OpenCV, librealsense, and
+>   The “PrepareTree.bat” script will download OpenCV, OpenCV-Contrib,
->   Kinect4Azure from their respective GitHub locations and install them in the
+>   librealsense, and Kinect4Azure from their respective GitHub locations and
->   OpenCVB tree.
-In addition, the script will run the CMake commands that setup
+>   install them in the OpenCVB tree.
+In addition, the script will run the CMake
->   OpenCV, librealsense, and Kinect4Azure for OpenCVB’s use.
-The script will
+>   commands for OpenCVB’s use.
+The script will then open Visual Studio for each
->   then open Visual Studio for each solution file.
-Build the Debug and Release
+>   solution file.
+Build the Debug and Release versions of each with the
->   versions of each with the “Build/Batch Build” Visual Studio menu entry.
-The
+>   “Build/Batch Build” Visual Studio menu entry.
+The steps to download and run
->   steps to download and run CMake take about 20 minutes depending on the
+>   CMake take about 20 minutes depending on the network and system.
+The Visual
->   network and system.
-The Visual Studio builds may take a comparable amount of
+>   Studio builds may take a comparable amount of time.
->   time.

 1. After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV